AI assistants are now a traffic channel

 This is the part most analytics conversations skip.

-An AI assistant does not browse the way a person browses.
-It fetches the page, parses what is there, summarises it, and either quotes you, paraphrases you, or sends the reader somewhere else.
+An AI assistant doesn't browse the way a person browses.
+It fetches the page, parses what's there, summarises it, and either quotes you, paraphrases you, or sends the reader somewhere else.
 The decision is made on the basis of what the page declared about itself: in HTML structure, in Schema.org, in metadata, in machine-readable signals.
-The assistant does not stay long enough to register a scroll.
-It does not see the hero image.
-It reads the markup and moves on.
+The assistant doesn't stay long enough to register a scroll, doesn't see the hero image, and reads the markup then moves on.

 If the page declared nothing, the assistant guessed.
-If the guess was wrong, your name shows up wrong, or not at all, in someone else's answer.
+If the guess was off, your name shows up incorrectly, or not at all, in someone else's answer.

 What the new channel sees, and what it does not

 The new channel counts the visits where the assistant decided your page was the right destination and the reader followed the link.
 Those visits will grow.
-They are not the whole story.
+They aren't the whole story.

-The much larger population is the one the dashboard cannot see: the reader asked the assistant a question your page answers, the assistant read your page, decided it could not safely cite you, and sent the reader to a competitor instead.
-The dashboard has no row for that visit, because the visit never happened.
-You lost the citation in silence, and the only way you would know is to ask the assistant the same question yourself.
+The much larger population is the one the dashboard can't see: someone asked the assistant a question your page answers, it read your page, decided it couldn't safely cite you, and sent that person to a competitor instead.
+The dashboard has no row for that visit, because it never happened.
+You lost the citation in silence, and the only way you'd know is to ask the assistant the same question yourself.

 So the new channel is a useful floor and a misleading ceiling.
-The floor is the traffic you are already winning.
-The ceiling is hidden behind every assistant that read your page and chose not to mention you, and you have to infer the size of that ceiling by hand.
+The floor is the traffic you're already winning.
+The upper bound is hidden behind every assistant that read your page and chose not to mention you, and you have to infer the size of that gap by hand.

 What to do with the new line on the dashboard